On the regularity and existence of weak solutions for a class of degenerate singular elliptic problem: Introduction

 Here singularity refers to the blow up property of the nonlinearity in the right hand side of \eqref{maineqn}, which occur due to the exponent $\gamma$.
 Elliptic equations with singular nonlinearities has been studied thoroughly over the last three decade in both the linear and nonlinear setting and there is a colossal amount of literature available in this direction, but most of them are restricted to bounded weight functions $w$ and with constant singular exponent $\gamma$.
 In this article, we consider the case when the weight function $w$ may vanish or blow up near the origin (for example, $w(x)=|x|^{\nu}$, $\nu\in\mathbb{R}$) and simultaneously $\gamma$ is allowed to vary inside the domain $\Omega$.

-Let us discuss some known results for singular problems with bounded weight functions $w$ and constant exponent $\gamma$.
-For $p=2$, Crandall-Rabinowitz-Tartar \cite{CRT} established existence of a unique classical solution for the singular Laplace equation
+Let us discuss some known results for singular problems with bounded weight functions $w$ and constant singular exponent $\gamma$.
+For $p=2$, authors in \cite{CRT} established existence of a unique classical solution for the singular Laplace equation

 for any $\gamma>0$.
-Later it has been observed by Lazer-McKenna \cite{LMckena} such a solution belong to $W_0^{1,2}(\Om)$ if and only if $\gamma<3$.
-Boccardo-Orsina \cite{Boc} removed this restriction of $\gamma$ to find weak solutions in $W^{1,2}_{\mathrm{loc}}(\Om)$ of the problem \eqref{lap} for any $\gamma>0$ by the approximation method.
-The associated singular $p$-Laplace equation of \eqref{lap} is studied by Canino-Sciunzi-Trombetta \cite{Canino}, De Cave \cite{DeCave} and the references therein.
-In the purturbed case, for a certain range of $\la $ and $q$, the equation
+Later it has been observed in \cite{LMckena} such a solution belong to $W_0^{1,2}(\Om)$ if and only if $\gamma<3$.
+Authors in \cite{Boc} removed this restriction of $\gamma$ to find weak solutions in $W^{1,2}_{\mathrm{loc}}(\Om)$ of the problem \eqref{lap} for any $\gamma>0$ by the approximation method.
+The associated singular $p$-Laplace equation of \eqref{lap} is studied in \cite{Canino,DeCave} and the references therein.
+In the perturbed case, for a certain range of $\la$ and $q$, the equation